 I will consider the images successful if they engage the viewer long enough to warrant an interpretation of their meaning.
 WHAT the image is conveying is not essential to me.
 Increased self-awareness of the process of Visual Thinking and how we use the visual world to communicate is a goal for myself and, hopefully, viewers.
 I call it reading the Invisible Ink.

 The majority of these random “stumblings” are in The American South and will speak with another layer of Southern symbology for those attuned.

-This project is about the assignment of personality and identity.
-Within the first three minutes of meeting a new person or situation, human nature drives us to appraise, classify, and designate an identity for each encounter.
+Within the first three minutes of meeting a new person or situation, human nature drives us to appraise, classify, and designate a judgment for each encounter, observing everything, deciding upon its purpose.
 This primal instinct served humanity well for survival but causes much separation and conflict in modern society.

 There is a harmony, a balance, below the visible turbulent surface of everything.
 Sometimes I see it through the whitecaps and foam.
 Sometimes it is elusive and can’t be found, at least for me anyway.
 I don’t know why.

 When I do seem to find it, I am not entirely clear if it is more present there in that moment and place, or if it is I who is just more able to see it then, like Leonard Cohen, living in his Tower Of Song.

 I like to believe that it is everywhere, at all times, that I could see it if only I would stop looking at the everything else.